ensarturko/ni.store.api/README.md

 ### How to use?

+- Install .net core 2.2.
 - Clone the project.
-- Run the project using cli or an IDE.
+- Run the project using cli or an IDE.(cli command: dotnet run)
 - Go to /swagger or use documentation to explore the capabilities of API.
 - Use a tool like Postman to make requests to API.